techidaily/site-youtube-videos/source/_posts/crafting-powerful-thumbnails-with-top-20-font-options.md

 When conceptualizing your next video, consider what your viewers are going to search to find it.
 This will help you focus your gameplay to meet the demand of this untapped (or more specific) audience.

-You can use a plugin called [VidIQ](https://vidiq.com/)to see the keyword score by simply searching for the content you think your viewers are interested in watching.
+You can use a plugin called [VidIQ](https://vidiq.com/) to see the keyword score by simply searching for the content you think your viewers are interested in watching.

 If you’re playing Fortnite, and your keyword is simply “Fortnite” you’re using a highly searched term, but the competition is very high as well.
 The odds of your ranking is incredibly tough as the overall keyword score is 61/100.